Diaphoneme: Cognitive reality

 Native speakers are able to compensate for the differences and interpret these as the same word.
 A similar issue occurs in Chinese.
 When a "general word" is shared across multiple mutually unintelligible dialects, it is regarded as the same word even though it is pronounced differently depending on a speaker's region.
 Thus speakers from Beijing and Nanking may pronounce 遍 ('throughout') differently (/[pjɛn˥˩]/ and /[pjɛ̃˥˩]/, respectively), though they still regard the differences as minor and due to unimportant accentual differences.
-Because speakers are not normally able to hear distinctions not made in their own dialect (for example, a speaker from the Southern United States who does not distinguish between pin and pen will not hear the distinction when it is produced by speakers of other dialects), speakers who can hear such a contrast but do not produce it may still possess the contrast as part of their linguistic repertoire.
+Typically, speakers are not normally able to hear distinctions not made in their own dialect so that, for example, a speaker from the Southern United States who does not distinguish between pin and pen will not hear the distinction when it is produced by speakers of other dialects.

 In discussing contextual cues to vowel identifications in English, Rosner & Pickering (1994) note that controlling for dialect is largely unimportant for eliciting identifications when vowels are placed between consonants, possibly because the /CVC/ structure often forms lexical items that can aid in identification; identifying vowels in isolation, which rarely carry such lexical information, must be matched to the listener's set of vowel prototypes with less deviation than in consonantal contexts.
 In the first chapter of Trudgill (1983), Peter Trudgill makes the case that these semantic contexts form the basis of intelligibility across varieties and that the process is irregular and ad hoc rather than the result of any sort of rule-governed passive polylectal competence.

 De Camp (1971) argues that a child's language acquisition process includes developing the ability to accommodate for the different varieties they are exposed to (including ones they would not actually employ) and the social significance of their use.
 Wilson & Henry (1998) point out that there may be critical periods for this similar to those for language learning.
 This competence in multiple varieties is arguably the primary vehicle of linguistic change.